unionai-oss/unionml/docs/tutorials/mnist.md

 ```

 +++ {"tags": ["remove-cell"]}
-> If you're running this notebook in google colab, you need to restart the kernel to
+> If you're running this notebook in google colab, you need to restart the
-> make sure that the newly installed packages are correctly imported in the next line below.
+> kernel to make sure that the newly installed packages are correctly imported
+> in the next line below.
 +++

+## Setup and importing libraries

-First let's import our dependencies and create the UnionML `Dataset` and `Model`
+First let's import our dependencies and create the UnionML `Dataset` and `Model` objects:
-objects:

 ```{code-cell} ipython3
 from typing import List, Union